harshita19244/ColourSwitch/README.md

 ## Code and assets:
 1. Path to images: ```ColourSwitch/src/```
 1. Path to code:```ColourSwitch/src/assests```

+## How to Run
+1. Clone the repository
+2. Install the Java-Fx SDK
+3. Run the entire project in a Java Environment and you are good to go!

 ## Screenshots from the Game:
 <img src="Screenshots/finalstart.png" width="400" height="500" style="margin-right: 5px;"/>